pykeen/ilpc2022/README.md

 \* Note: All models were trained on a single RTX 8000.
 Average memory consumption during training is about 2 GB VRAM on the `small` dataset and about 3 GB on `large`.

+## ⚖️ License

+The code in this package is licensed under the MIT License.
+The datasets in this repository are licensed under the Creative Commons Zero license.
+The trained models and their weights are licensed under the Creative Commons Zero license.